 In the presence of the Holy One, everyone sings.
 Everything makes music.
 And we do too.
 Singing is the way we feel a promised world that we can only imagine.
 It’s our way of knowing the truth that otherwise we only weakly grasp.
 When we sing we experience the whole, healed life we were meant for.
 When we sing, we are, at least for the length of the song, exactly who we were created to be.
 Our song is sign and proof of God’s delight in us, God’s re-creative power at work among us, God’s inexpressible nearness to us.

 Our singing is a practice and it is a gift.
 It has many names – grace, vision, life-line, surrender, healing, re-creation.
 It is also (to borrow a line from Robert Frost) “a momentary stay against confusion.”
 For when we gather in the pink beauty of Advent, we don’t come alone.
-Along with us come also the power struggles of spouses, the resentments of children, the toxic waste of landfills, the gunfire of our streets, the injustice of our economic system, and the quarrelsome niceties of our theologies.
+Along with us come also the power struggles of spouses, the resentments of children, the toxic waste of landfills, the gunfire of our streets, the injustice of our economic system, the relentless assault of the most venal sort of politics, and the quarrelsome niceties of our theologies.
 When we gather here in the rosy glow of Isaiah’s vision of a redeemed cosmos, the unredeemed world is always with us.
 And in these circumstances, and because of all the odds arrayed against Advent’s beauty and promise, we have no choice but to sing.
 No other strength and power but the unending song of God.

 As people of God’s song we are compelled to believe that sooner or later, our relentless singing will so bewilder the enemies of love that they will have no choice but to give up and turn themselves in.
 They will bow to the Mystery that is even now eroding the foundations of hate.
 Sooner or later, a crack of light will appear under the locked door of life, and the door will fly open.
 Sooner or later, the song will be on the lips of all creation, and God’s hope for the world will come true.